Yandex Cloud

 • service_account_id: ID of the service account used for cluster operations.

-Even with cluster deletion protection enabled, one can still delete a user or connect to the cluster manually and delete the data.
+Even with cluster deletion protection enabled, it is still possible to delete a user or connect to the cluster manually and delete the data.

 • config_spec: Cluster settings: